jackzellweger/rent-to-sale-price-ratios/README.md

 A good strategy here might be to look for ZIP codes with the “best” rent:sale price ratios.
 We’re looking for ZIP codes with good rent:sale price ratios that still have reasonably high median sales prices.
 I've addeds stars in the table above next to the most promising ZIP codes.

-1. For example, it looks like `21213` in Baltimore, Maryland has a great rent:sale price ratio at 1.17%, while maintaining a reasonably high median sales price at $120,500.
+1. It looks like `21213` in Baltimore, Maryland has a great rent:sale price ratio at 1.17%, while maintaining a reasonably high median sales price at $120,500.
 2. Another interesting prospect is `48089` in Warren, Michigan.
 It has another really good rent:sale price ratio at 1.15%, and a median sales price of $105,000.

 These are the kinds of properties that  and start exploring those areas on Google Maps.
 Two great prospects worthy of further investigation!